punxaphil/custom-sonos-card/README.md

 # volumes specific
 hideVolumeCogwheel: true # default is false.
 Will hide the cogwheel for the volumes section.

+# queue specific
+queueTitle: Songs # default is 'Play Queue'.
+Use this to change the title for the queue section.
 ```

 ## Using individual section cards